adrelanos/aeternity-wiki/State-Channels.md

 State channels are a new development in blockchain technology.
 They come from the realization that for most purposes only, the actors involved in a smart contract are required to know about it.
 Two (or more) actors lock a state in the blockchain and then perform (signed) transactions between themselves, off-chain.
 The final state is then logged on the blockchain.
 If this end result is for some reason disputed, the series of signed off-chain transactions can be uploaded to the blockchain for verification and/or dispute resolution.

-The fact that State Channels are mostly off chain allows for both improved scalability, because most of the computation and storage of intermediate states is done off-chain, and improved privacy since only the intervening parties know about the details of the transaction.
+The fact that State Channels are mostly off-chain allows for both improved scalability, because most of the computation and storage of intermediate states is done off-chain, and improved privacy since only the intervening parties know about the details of the transaction.

 # An example: